Find out about managing your finances as a freelancer in the Netherlands with this guide that includes accounting, tax planning, and more.

 There are a number of credits and allowances in the Dutch tax system that freelancers can use to offset against their tax bill, such as the investment allowance.
 Freelancers that worked more than 1,225 hours in the calendar year are eligible for additional tax credits, such as the entrepreneurs allowance.
 The 1,225 hours can include any business time spent traveling, marketing, studying, or doing administration.

 It’s also important to accurately record all business expenses that you will need to deduct from your business income to calculate business profits.
-This will help you calculate what income tax needs to be paid.
+This will help you calculate what income tax needs to be paid in the Netherlands.
 Expense deduction categories freelancers should include for tax purposes are:

 - Purchasing costs/outsourced work